 - Patient engagement.
 To make informed care choices, patients need to understand both the benefits and substantial risks of undergoing a c-section, as well as the variation that exists in quality of care.
 CHCF helps to make maternity care quality metrics publicly available on CalHospitalCompare.org and is partnering with consumer-focused organizations, such as Consumer Reports and Yelp.
 CHCF also aims to reach women by partnering with University of Southern California’s Hollywood, Health and Society to incorporate more accurate depictions of maternity care into TV programming.

 - Payment/purchaser requirements.
 Some payers are paying more for c-sections than vaginal deliveries.
 CHCF is supporting projects to address disconnects in the marketplace and align incentives with desired outcomes, such as efforts with Integrated Healthcare Association, Smart Care California, and Pacific Business Group on Health.

 - Policy.
 Medi-Cal pays for half the births in the state, making maternity care an important policy issue.
 CHCF educates Sacramento legislators and their staff via publications and briefings such as our 2014 Sacramento event, “Improving Maternity Care in California.”

 Background on Maternity Care in California

-A CHCF Almanac report describes the status of maternity care in the state, including available statewide data that relates to maternal mental health.
-(June 2016)
+- A CHCF Almanac report describes the status of maternity care in the state, including available statewide data that relates to maternal mental health.
+(November 2019)